 Diesel Engine Architecture

 An engine comprises hundreds of components.
 They include the block, cylinder head, cylinders, pistons, crankshaft, crankcase, cam shaft, valves, coolers and so on.
+Read about my Volvo diesel engine.

 This module is about proactive engine care.
 The emphasis is on adhering to manufacturer schedules, preventing failures at sea, and extending engine life.
 Daily and Pre-Departure Checks of oil level, coolant level, belts, hoses, and raw-water flow verification.
 Visual inspections for leaks, corrosion, vibration, and loose connections.
 Scheduled Maintenance, oil and filter replacement procedures and safe disposal, primary and secondary fuel filter changes, cartridge and spin-on types.
 Bleeding air from the fuel system after filter service.
 Raw-water pump servicing, impeller replacement, and seal inspection.
 Heat exchanger cleaning and anode replacement and belt tensioning and replacement intervals.

 Readers learn systematic diagnostic skills to isolate issues using symptoms, test methods, and logical reasoning.
 All about starting problems, battery condition, cable resistance, starter faults, glow plug issues (where fitted).
 Combustion and running problems, causes of smoke types (white, blue, black) and their diagnostic meaning, misfires, rough running, and injector faults, fuel system faults.
 Air ingress, clogged filters, fuel starvation under load.
 Contaminated fuel, microbial growth, and water contamination consequences.
 Cooling and overheating issues.
 Raw-water blockages, impeller failure, scaling, thermostat faults.
 Electrical faults when starting.
 Alternator output failures, poor connections, corroded terminals.
 Interpreting alarm conditions, gauge readings, and unusual noises or vibrations to identify developing issues early.
+If you have a Volvo Penta diesel then ask everyone else on the Volvo Penta Marine Diesel Forum.
+If you have a Yanmar diesel engine then visit the Yanmar Diesel Engine Forum and post your problem.

 Hands-on learning reinforces the theoretical aspects.
 Activities that you should do include an engine walk-around and identification of components on your own specific engine.
 Oil and filter service from start to completion.
 Changing and bleeding both primary and secondary fuel filters.
 Raw-water pump disassembly, impeller replacement, and gasket inspection.
 Troubleshooting exercises, including diagnosing no-start and overheating scenarios.
 Observing exhaust smoke conditions and interpreting symptoms under load.